 - Test your online giving portal as a guest.
 How many clicks did you make from start to finish?
 If more than three, you’re likely having guests and first-time givers opt out before completing your giving process.

 - Try your online giving system from your smart phone and tablet.
 Is the page mobile friendly and easy to read?
 Is it easy to navigate?
 If not, get with your webmaster to have it fixed.
 Everything is going mobile.

 Much of the content in these solutions will be covered in much more depth in my newest e-book which is coming soon.

 The last solution to the ceilings that limit generosity addresses your stewardship of the givers in your church.
 Here are a few considerations to make.

 - Send giving statements quarterly, and with a cover letter.
 Personalize them and send them to givers and non-givers.

 - First-time givers should receive a thank you note or letter personalized for them.
 Consider giving those names of first-time givers to your small group pastor.
 These are people saying, “I’m in,” so they may appreciate an invitation to join a small group.
 Be intentional and proactive.

 - Address lapsed givers.
 This is almost always a pastoral opportunity – when giving declines, slows, or stops, it is usually a sign of something significant happening in the giver’s life.
 Many of these are cause for a pastoral conversation.

 - Understand who your surplus givers are, and engage them.
 This is one of the most undiscipled groups in many churches!
 View this as ministry for the senior pastor.

-I’m excited about “Leveraging Technology to Accelerate Generosity” - my latest e-book coming out soon.
-Be sure to stay tuned by listing your email address below, and you’ll be the first to know when the e-book is available in just a few weeks!
+I’m excited about “Leveraging Technology to Accelerate Generosity” – my latest e-book coming out soon.
+Be sure to stay tuned, and you’ll be the first to know when the e-book is available in just a few weeks!